cefleet/cefleet-teaching-notes/lesson-plans/14-week-middle-school/week1.md

 (0:55)
 ## Homework
-1. Verify that Python/VSCode/Google Chrome is installed

-2. Write a program that prints a haiku about programming. https://en.wikipedia.org/wiki/Haiku_in_English
+1. Write a program that prints a haiku about programming. https://en.wikipedia.org/wiki/Haiku_in_English

 - Accacptance criteria:
   - It can be silly but must follow the 5 - 7 -5 pattern across 3 different lines.